Vashuev/Chaty-Whastapp-Bot/README.md

 - **VERSION**: "v18.0" (The latest version of the Meta Graph API)
 - **ACCESS_TOKEN**: "<YOUR-SYSTEM-USER-ACCESS-TOKEN>" (Created in the previous step)

-> You can only send a template type message as your first message to a user.
+> You can only send a template-type message as your first message to a user.
 That's why you have to send a reply first before we continue.
 Took me 2 hours to figure this out.

 ## Step 3: Configure Webhooks to Receive Messages